bogdanbabych/courses/D2020-21-W/d22m13-LSF330838_Translation_Technologies.md

 [**https://heiconf.uni-heidelberg.de/bab-eeq-ax3**](https://heiconf.uni-heidelberg.de/bab-eeq-ax3)
 on Tuesday, 13:15 Central European Time.
 If any problems with computer audio, you can also dial in via the phone: +49 6221 431 0 410, and then enter Phone PIN: 4341-9332-8165

-##### PowerPoints of presentations

-Lisa Weygold: [Chapter 5 from Saldanha and O’Brien’s Research Methodologies in Translation Studies](https://moodle.uni-heidelberg.de/pluginfile.php/434381/mod_folder/content/0/Participant-oriented%20Research_Weygold.pptx?forcedownload=1)  (via Moodle).
-This powerpoint presentation includes more in-depth information about the topic and some important techniques and aspects

 ##### Course materials